estheroluwabuyi/SHORTLY/ReadMe.md

 1. **Easy Link Shortening**: Simply paste your long URL into Shortly's interface, and it will generate a shortened version instantly.

-2. **Custom Short Links**: Optionally customize your shortened links to make them more memorable and branded.

-3. **Analytics**: Track the performance of your shortened links with built-in analytics, including click-through rates and geographic data.
+2. **Analytics**: Track the performance of your shortened links with built-in analytics, including click-through rates and geographic data.

-4. **API Access**: Integrate Shortly into your own applications or services using our simple API.
+3. **API Access**: Integrate Shortly into your own applications or services using our simple API.

-5. **Secure**: Shortly prioritizes the security and privacy of your links.
+4. **Secure**: Shortly prioritizes the security and privacy of your links.
 All links are encrypted and stored securely.

 ### How to Use